Awni00/abstract_transformer/iclr/qVFZ.md

 - The models operate over different data formats.
 Zhang et al.'s GNN model operates of graph inputs that consist of a set of node features, edges, *and edge features*.
 The edge features form the "starting edge features" at layer 1 in the same way that node features form the initial embedding.
 By contrast, our Transformer-based architecture is a *sequence* model, with no edges or edge features.
 This is a fundamental difference.
 - The key proposal in Zhang et al. is to propose a mechanism for updating the edge features in the same way that typical message-passing operations update the node features.
 By contrast, we don't "update" the edge features, since they are not assumed to be an input to the model.
 - In Zhang et al., the way the edge features are updated is simply as a linear map applied to the concatenation of the previous layer's edge features, and the pair of node features.
 We note that this is not a "relation" in the sense we use the term in our paper, because it does not include an explicit *comparison* between objects.
 Rather, it is a way to update the initial edge features (again, assumed given as input) as a function of the updated node features.
 In contrast, we compute relations at each layer as a series of inner product comparisons under different feature subspaces via different learned projection maps.

+---
+> Specifically, Eq.
+2 directly gives the general form of the proposed relational attention

+Equation 2 in Zhang et al. serves as a generic formulation of propagating edge features within the message-passing framework of GNNs.
+This is a useful expository tool to motivate their architecture, but it is not a concrete architectural proposal.

+## Key differences to the approach of Zhang et al. (2024)

+> Specifically, Eq.
+2 directly gives the general form of the proposed relational attention

+While our work and Zhang et al. (2024) both address integrating relational information in neural models, our approach differs significantly in its architectural framework, task setting, and specific mechanisms.

+Equation 2 in Zhang et al. serves as a generic formulation of propagating edge features within the message-passing framework of GNNs.
+This is a useful expository tool to motivate their architecture, but it is not a concrete architectural proposal.
+Rather, it outlines a broad class of possible models, similar to how the message-passing framework in GNNs is formulated in general terms.
+In fact, in Equation 1 of our introduction, we write a similar equation to motivate and formulate the problem, but again, neither is intended as as a full architectural proposal.

+This distinction is akin to how the message-passing framework in GNNs captures a broad class of models, but by itself does not define a specific architecture (e.g., for a more in-depth discussion, see Chapter 5 of W. L. Hamilton’s “Graph Representation Learning,” which provides a nice exposition on neural message-passing in GNNs).

+> This previous work goes on with slightly different parametrization of f and g, i.e. concatenation instead of dot product etc,

+These details are crucial, and are what forms the primary contribution of both our work and Zhang et al's, within the respective frameworks of Transformers and GNNs.
+In particular, their approach is designed for propagation of edge features on graph inputs, whereas our approach is an extension of the Transformer framework with relational processing mechanisms for sequence data.

+The proposal of Zhang et al. is an operation which processes a graph consisting of a collection of nodes $\{x_i\}_{i \in \mathcal{N}}$, edges $\mathcal{E} \subset \mathcal{N} \times \mathcal{N}$, and *edge features* $\{e_{uv} : u,v \in \mathcal{E} \}$.
+They propose updating the edge features by applying a linear map to the concatenation of the initial edge features and the pair of node features:
+$$e_{uv}' = V \cdot \mathrm{concat}(x_u, e_{uv}, x_v)$$
+This is then aggregated by an attention mechanism (though not the standard dot-product attention typically used in Transformers).

+In contrast, our relational attention mechanism is defined as:
+$$\mathrm{RelAttn}(x, (y_1, ..., y_n)) = \sum_{i} \alpha_{i}(x, \bm{y}) (W_r r(x, y_i) + W_s s_i),$$
+where $\alpha_i(x, \bm{y})$ are dot-product attention scores, $r(x, y_i) \in \mathbb{R}^{d_r}$ is a relation function parameterized as a series of inner product comparisons under different learned feature projections, and $s_i$ is a vector which acts as a pointer or reference to the object $y_i$ the relation is with.

+We highlight some key key differences between the two proposals:

+- **Task settings:** Zhang et al.'s work is tailored for graph-based tasks in GNNs, where the input consists of nodes, edges, and edge features.
+In contrast, our approach is designed for sequence modeling with Transformers, where the input is a sequence and does not involve graph structures or edge features.
+For example, the tasks Zhang et al. tackle include modeling of molecular graphs (ZINC), macromolecular graphs (PROTEINS, ENZYMES), and synthetic benchmarks generated by stochastic block models (PATTERN, CLUSTER), formulated as node classification or graph classification.
+In contrast, we consider sequence modeling tasks, such as autoregressive language modeling, sequence-to-sequence symbolic processing, and visual processing (by treating image patches as a sequence).
+- **Relation modeling:** The way that the relations are modeled differs fundamentally.
+We model relations as inner products of learned feature projections.
+In contrast, Zhang et al. models updated edge features as a linear map applied to the node pair of node features and the initial edge features (which is an input to the model).
+- **Symbol assignment mechanisms:** The use of symbol assignment mechanisms, serving as pointers to objects in relational processing, is unique to our model and unique to the sequence modeling setting (as opposed graph processing)
+- **Dual attention mechanisms:** Our proposal includes *dual attention*, a variant of multi-head attention with both sensory and relational processing mechanisms, is a novel contribution of our work.
+It is also specific to the Transformer framework.
+- **Dual Attention Transformer:** The proposal of a corresponding extension to the transformer framework, the *Dual Attention Transformer (DAT)*, is a novel contribution of our work.